-The Board comprises three Executive Directors and two Non-Executive Directors, following the resignation from the Board of Martin Higginson during the period.
-The Board considers both Non-Executive Directors to be independent.
+The Board comprises three Executive Directors and four Non-Executive Directors, following the appointment of Claire Blunt and Graham Bryce in October and November respectively.
+The Board considers three Non-Executive Directors to be independent and Graham Bryce to be nonindependent as a result of his appointment arising through two shareholders - Downing and Storia Credit - submitting a requisition notice for his appointment.